The University of Massachusetts Amherst

 • Beginning in 2026-27, Graduate PLUS loans will no longer be available to new borrowers.

-• Borrowers of federal loans disbursed before July 1, 2026, may continue to borrow Graduate PLUS loans for up to three years as they complete their program.
+• Borrowers of federal loans disbursed before July 1, 2026, may continue to borrow Graduate PLUS loans for up to three years, or for the remaining time required to complete their existing degree program, whichever period is shorter.
+This time frame is based on the minimum published length of your program minus the time you have already completed.

 Graduate Annual & Aggregate Loan Limits